IOverclocked/FitBook/README.md

 # FitBook

-This is web aplication, in which you can check and counter calories witch various food products.
+This is web aplication, in which you can check and counter calories from various food products.

 ## Technologies